mjasion/mjasion/content/posts/development/first-blockchain-contract/index.md

 }
 ```

-Put it to the Remix IDE: https://remix.ethereum.org/.
-It should compile and we can deploy it on local environment:
+Put it in the Remix IDE: https://remix.ethereum.org/.
+It should compile and we can deploy it on the local environment:

 ![Deploy contract](deploy_smart_contract.png)